Enrollment & Registration

 If you are waitlisted, it is best to attend the class until you are formally registered in it; this will give you a better chance of getting in since you will not have missed any coursework.

-Please contact the INI Academic Affairs Office for help with managing your registration status.
+Please contact the INI Academic and Student Services Team for help with managing your registration status.